 Allegations of violations of this policy will be reviewed and/or investigated by the Office for Faculty Affairs or designee.
 Concerns reported by students will follow the processes outlined in the Student Discrimination Report Procedures.
 Nothing in this policy shall be construed to revoke any right of a faculty member to file a grievance under the Faculty Code.

 - Concerns of discrimination and harassment under this policy may also be reported through the university’s ethics and compliance hotline, EthicsPoint.Reports may be made on an anonymous basis.
-The Office of Ethics and Compliance will review hotline reports concerning discrimination and harassment under this policy and refer the report to the appropriate office(s) for further consideration as appropriate.
+The Office of Ethics, Compliance, and Risk will review hotline reports concerning discrimination and harassment under this policy and refer the report to the appropriate office(s) for further consideration as appropriate.

 Reports may be made online or by phone:

 Reporting Allegations of Title IX Sexual Harassment and Related Conduct

 Individuals who believe they have been discriminated against or harassed based on conduct prohibited by the university’s Title IX Sexual Harassment and Related Conduct Policy may make reports to the university’s Title IX Office.

 812 20th Street, NW

 External Reporting Options